jereinhardt/feste/README.md

 ```

 When a user clicks this link, they are taken to a page that allows them to choose which emails (by category) they would like to keep receiving, and which ones they would like to unsubscribe to.

+#### Application View

+The route to the subscriptions page is the root of the feste engine.
+You can link to this page from anywhere in your app using the `subscriptions_url` helper.
+When a logged in user visits this page from your application, they will be authenticated through the method which you provide in the configuration, and shown their email subscriptions.

 ### When not to use